Loading information, please wait...loading

 About Dwarflabs

-Dwarflabs is a Chinese company which has already marketed several successful products, including the Dwarf II which was bought by a few thousands of people.
-You should always be wary of new companies that market an innovative product through crowdfunding, but Dwarflabs has passed this milestone.
-I'm not sure that Dwarf 3 will go through crowdfunding, they now have a solid enough basis to take care of it themselves.
+Dwarflabs is a Chinese company that has already marketed several successful products including the Dwarf II which sold a few thousand copies.
+You should always be wary of new companies that market an innovative product through crowdfunding but Dwarflabs has passed this milestone.
+I'm not sure that the Dwarf 3 will go through the crowdfunding box, they now have a solid enough base to take care of it themselves.

 Configuration